elsom25/uw-class-analysis/README.md

 UW Class Analysis
 =================

 From a given term, using the api's from [api.uwaterloo.ca](api.uwaterloo.ca), creates a csv of all classes offered, the room, the professor, and the class size.
+Only outputs lectures and ignores anything classified as 'ABROAD'.

 General usage
 -------------